-The District Court was also wrong in ruling that the Cap "treats all covered distributors the same," A013, and does not "prevent or discourage competition among distributors."
-A019.
-A distributor that does a disproportionate amount of business in Connecticut will be put at a competitive disadvantage in other States vis-à-vis other distributors because it will be saddled with extra costs that Connecticut has forced it to absorb.
-Thus, the Cap hinders distributors "from undertaking competitive pricing" outside Connecticut.
-Pork Producers, 598 U.S. at 374 (internal citations and quotation marks omitted).
-It creates a perverse incentive for distributors not to sell drug products in Connecticut but rather to focus their business on other jurisdictions where they can earn a fair return.
+The District Court was also wrong in ruling that the Cap does not "prevent or discourage competition among distributors."
+(A142).
+A distributor that does a disproportionate amount of business in Connecticut will be put at a competitive disadvantage in other states vis-à-vis other distributors because it will be saddled with extra costs that Connecticut has forced it to absorb.
+Thus, the Cap hinders distributors from undertaking competitive pricing outside Connecticut, which is precisely the kind of "impermissible 'extraterritorial effect'" that the Supreme Court specifically condemned in Pork Producers, 598 U.S. at 374 (condemning price control laws that "prevent[] [out-of-state firms] from undertaking competitive pricing' or 'deprive[] businesses . . . in other States of 'whatever competitive advantages they may possess'") (citations omitted).
+The Drug Price Cap impairs competitive pricing outside Connecticut and deprives distributors in other states of the competitive advantages they would otherwise enjoy.
+These interferences with interstate commerce are yet another reason that the Cap is invalid.